 The dome was not designed by Gagliardi and it reflects the changes in architectural tastes which occurred at the end of the XVIIIth century.
 The size of its lantern calls to mind that designed by Stefano Ittar at S. Nicol˛ l'Arena in Catania.

-S. Giuseppe: (left) fašade; (right) interior; the sort of square "buttons" at the sides of the apse are windows from which Benedictine nuns could attend Mass without being seen
+S. Giuseppe: (left) fašade; (right) interior; the sort of square "buttons" at the sides of the apse are screens of windows from which Benedictine nuns could attend Mass without being seen

-S. Giuseppe is the other church of Sicilian Gothic mentioned in the 1864 Handbook.
-Records about its architect have not been found but it does resemble S. Giorgio and perhaps even more S. Domenico at Noto, another church designed by Gagliardi.
-S. Giorgio and S. Giuseppe do not have a separate tall bell tower, but a loggia for the bells above the fašade; this measure increased the stability of the building and it was adopted also at Catania and Palazzolo Acreide.
-S. Giuseppe was the church of a Benedictine nunnery which similar to that at Noto could rely on substantial revenues and donations.
+Records about the architect of S. Giuseppe have not been found but it does resemble S. Giorgio and perhaps even more S. Domenico in Noto, another church designed by Gagliardi.
+S. Giorgio and S. Giuseppe do not have a separate tall bell tower, but a loggia for the bells above the fašade; this measure increased the stability of the building and it was adopted also in Catania and Palazzolo Acreide.
+S. Giuseppe was the church of a Benedictine nunnery which similar to that of Noto could rely on substantial revenues and donations.

 In 2002 UNESCO included The Late Baroque Towns of the Val di Noto (South-Eastern Sicily) in the World Heritage List with the following brief synthesis of their universal value: The Late Baroque Towns of the Val di Noto is comprised of components of eight towns located in south-eastern Sicily.
 These historic centres and urban environments reflect the great, post-seismic rebuilding achievement of the decades following the catastrophic earthquake of 1693, which ravaged towns across south-eastern Sicily.
 The rebuilding, restoration and reconstruction of these communities resulted in the creation of an exceptional group of towns, all reflecting the late Baroque architecture of the 17th century in all its forms and applications.
 The eight components of the property differ in size and represent a range of responses to the rebuilding needs.
 They include the entire old towns of Caltagirone, Noto and Ragusa; specific urban areas of Catania and Scicli; and isolated monuments in the historic town centres of Modica, Palazzolo Acreide and Militello Val di Catania.

-This portal is the finest memory of medieval Ragusa and the only surviving part of the old church of S. Giorgio.
-Its design reflects the influence of Catalan Gothic architecture, but the reliefs in between the thin arches are rather uncommon in Sicily and they bring to mind patterns which were developed in the Italian peninsula e.g. at Ancona.
+S. Giorgio Vecchio is perhaps the other church of Sicilian Gothic mentioned in the 1864 Handbook.
+Its portal is the finest memory of medieval Ragusa and the only surviving part of the old church of S. Giorgio.
+Its design reflects the influence of Catalan Gothic architecture, but the reliefs in between the thin arches are rather uncommon in Sicily and they bring to mind patterns which were developed in the Italian peninsula e.g. in Ancona.
 The positioning of the square coats of arms above the portal is similar to that at Palazzo Abatellis in Palermo.

 A number of churches were not entirely rebuilt and they still retain parts of their pre-earthquake aspect.